LukeCEL/jsdc/README.md

 You should know that I'm not a very good coder and it my code may have bugs in it.
 So please do give feedback!

 ## Usage
-To use this file, you need a copy of stars.txt.
-You can create it using my buildstardb.pl file, or just get it directly from the same repository.
+To use this file, you need a copy of stars.dat, the star database of Celestia.

 You also need a data file in CSV format from CDS' XMATCH tool, which should be named "diameters.csv".
 To do that, go to the [XMATCH interface](http://cdsxmatch.u-strasbg.fr).
 Type in `II/346/jsdc_v2` for the first table, and `I/239/hip_main` for the second table.

 Then, click on the "Show options" button.
 You can modify the cross-match criteria.
 For this, I've chosen to cross-match by position, and set the limiting radius as 2 arcsec.
 Finally, click on the button that says "Begin the X-Match".
 Where it says "Get result", click on "Download as CSV".
 Rename the file as "diameters.csv".

-If the stars.txt you are using has spherical coordinates (i.e. RA, Dec, and distances in ly), then use the command-line argument `-s` or `--spherical`.

 ## Acknowledgements
 This has made use of the Jean-Marie Mariotti Center JSDC catalogue, available at http://www.jmmc.fr/catalogue_jsdc.htm, as well as the cross-match service provided by CDS, Strasbourg.

 Thanks to Chris Laurel and everyone who helped create Celestia in the first place.
-Also, a huge thanks to Andrew Tribick (ajtribick) for creating the original buildstardb.pl file.
+Also, a huge thanks to Andrew Tribick (ajtribick) for creating both the original buildstardb.pl file and the charm2.pl file.